 PHILLY CHEESESTEAK LETTUCE WRAPS

 These Philly cheesesteak lettuce wraps focus on three key cheesesteak ingredients: beef, onion, and cheese.
 These three ingredients go so well together, it hurts.
 I have always dreamt of experiencing my first true Philly cheesesteak hoagie, and my wish came true a few weeks ago as we went through Philadelphia.
 We took a local’s recommendation and got our fix at Tony Luke’s.
-Aaron and I split one classic cheesesteak sandwhich with one side order of French fries.
-I ordered the sandwhich with onions, but it didn’t come out with onions.
+Aaron and I split one classic cheesesteak sandwich with one side order of French fries.
+I ordered the sandwich with onions, but it didn’t come out with onions.
 Now, I actually feel robbed and like I didn’t truly get my first experience.
 I need a redo!!!
 Next time we’re in Philly, it’s going down…again.

 Philly Cheesesteak Sandwhich from Tony Luke's

 My version of the Philly Cheesesteak is in a lettuce wrap.
 There’s no doubt that nothing compares to the original using that crusty, soft hoagie roll.
-But, I had to clean it up a bit.
-By leaving in the cheese you still get that oniony, gooey, melty experience.
+But I had to clean it up a bit.
+By leaving in the cheese, you still get that oniony, gooey, melty experience.
 If you are into lettuce wraps already and looking for more, try out my eggroll in a bowl recipe and wrap that up in some lettuce cups.

 This recipe is about as quick as they can get.
 Minimal ingredients, fast prep, and fast cooking makes this a great menu choice for a hectic workweek dinner!